outofcoffee/imposter/docs/openapi_plugin.md

       exampleName: dogExample
 ```

+## Return a custom response

-As with the standard [scripting functionality](./scripting.md), you can also specify a static response file to use instead of an example:
+You can also specify a static response file to use instead of an example:

 ```yaml
 # ... as above ...